michimussato/OpenStudioLandscapes/README.md

 ## I have zero understanding for bugs!
 Who can I blame?

-Bear in mind: OpenStudioLandscapes is a young project.
+Bear in mind: **OpenStudioLandscapes** is a young project.
 There are still many items to be implemented (and potentially bug-fixed).
 I lack experience in many fields when it comes to software development.
 The documentation is not in a shape I would like to see it in (dynamic, wherever possible).
-So, before adding Features to OpenStudioLandscapes, I plan to work on stability, documentation and support.
+So, before adding Features to **OpenStudioLandscapes**, I plan to work on stability, documentation and support.
 To avoid filling in the wrong gaps, I would like to mainly fill in those that are being asked for - and this is your part.
 Ask anything.
 Request anything.
 Suggest anything.
 Anything that leads to a better experience - without hiccups and without